-April 2019
+October 2019

-The API Connection Checklist for Financial Institutions and API Connection Partners (October 2018 Edition) was originally issued in Japanese in October 2018.
+The API Connection Checklist for Financial Institutions and API Connection Partners < October 2018 Edition > September 27, 2019 Partial revision) was originally issued in Japanese in September 2019.

 This is an unofficial English translation that has not been reviewed by Council of Experts on Open API for Financial Institutions (established by FISC) or any other bodies.